kyleramirez/reactiverecord/docs/_posts/guides/2019-07-16-creating-models.md

 Calling `.destroy()` on the `#<Comment>` triggered a `DELETE` request to the API.
 Sweet!
 This test API returns all the right responses for testing purposes, but don't expect it to remember what you've done.

 ## Summary
 At this point, you've created your first model and started making some API requests to a test API.
 The possibilities must seem endless.
-But if your wheels aren't spinning already, just wait.
-We're about to demonstrate how to perform these same type of requests safely with JSX, using the included components!
+If your wheels aren't spinning already, just wait.
+We're about to demonstrate how to perform these same type of requests in JSX, using the included components!

 <div class="text-center mt-7">
   <a class="btn" href="#">